haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ```
 The first line means that the residue 35 from the chain C (protein) should interact either with the residue 32, or with the residue 33 of the chain B (DNA).
 Additionally, the substring `(name H3 or name O4 or name C4 or name C5 or name C6 or name C7)` precise the atoms with which the interaction should occur.

-In other words, if at least one pair or residues (residue 35 from chain C; residue 32 from chain B) or (residue 35 from chain C; residue 33 from chain B) are located within 2Å from one another - then this particular restraint is satisfied.
+To simplify, if at least one pair or residues (residue 35 from chain C; residue 32 from chain B) or (residue 35 from chain C; residue 33 from chain B) are located in the vicinity from one another - then this particular restraint is satisfied.

 <a class="prompt prompt-question">
 Check out the list of atoms defined in 'ambig_prot_DNA.tbl'.
 Which part of the DNA is targeted by defining a given set of atoms?
 What is the effect of such restraints onto the docking process?